Furnace Repair Checklist

 - Make certain that the button is switched to “heat” as opposed to “off” or “cool.”

 - Make sure the program is showing the right day and time and is programmed to “run.”
 If you’re having problems turning off the setting, adjust the temperature with the up/down arrows and pressing the “hold” button.
-This will force the heating to turn on if thermostat scheduling is trouble.
+This will cause the furnace to turn on if thermostat is causing trouble.

 - Turn the temperature setting to 5 degrees above the room temperature.